 Depending on your background, personal skills, interests and future career plans, you can design your own path within One Health research.
 The Programme Coordinator can help you how to prepare best for your specific career path.
 Careers prospects are broad and can vary from scientific research, science journalism and education to jobs in the private, public, or non-profit sector.

-Depending on the career perspectives that appeal to you most, you can decide to replace your minor research project with one of our professional profiles:
+Depending on the career perspectives that appeal to you most, you can choose between specific profiles.

 We expect that most of the graduates of the Master’s programme One Health will enroll in a PhD programme in the field of One Health or other life sciences within Utrecht University or other Universities in the Netherlands or abroad.